noctopixi/chordsea/README.md

 ## Overview

-This Python script selects random guitar chords and generates tabs.
+This Python script selects random guitar chords and creates practice sets with ASCII tabs.

-It's perfect for practicing guitar or simply generating chord progressions to explore new sounds.
+It's perfect for practicing guitar chord changes or simply generating chord progressions to explore new sounds.

 ## Features

-- Selects a specified number of random guitar chords (default is 2).
+- Creates sets of chords to practice guitar chord changes (by default, 3 sets of 2 chords each).
-- Generates a simple ASCII tablature for the selected chords in standard E tuning (EADGBE).
+- Generates ASCII tablatures for each chord set in standard E tuning (EADGBe).
+- Allows exporting chords to a text file (by default, tabs.txt)

 ## Installation